mflood/wrangle_open_street_map/README.md

 ## Auditing the data

-> You can follow my audit trail by launching this jupyter notebook
+> You can follow my audit trail here: [NewOrleansStreetMapWrangling.html](NewOrleansStreetMapWrangling.html)
+> or by launching this jupyter notebook
 > make sure you source the conda env first so the right kernel will be available

 ```bash